ShrutiBhambhani/azsdk-docs/02-Secure-Development/Readme.md

 If you execute SVTs using above command, a new PDF file with name 'SecurityReport' will get generated in the root output logs folder.

 The PDF report consists of following sections:
-- *Basic Details* - It consists of basic details like subscription id, name, AzSDK Version, Date of generation, user, command executed etc.
+- *Basic Details* - It consists of basic details like subscription id, name, AzSK Version, Date of generation, user, command executed etc.
 - *Security Report Summary* -It displays the security status of all the controls Ids which gets scanned.
 - *Powershell Output* -It displays the raw PS console output captured during execution of SVTs.
 - *Detailed Output* -It displays the detailed/raw output log of controls evaluated.